 Saint Lucia is the Caribbean Island that has it all!
 From peaceful beaches and fun water sports like kayaking, snorkeling and sailing, to adventurous activities like mud baths, jungle biking and hiking the Pitons, to tours of a volcano, Sulphur Springs and botanical mineral baths.
 Those are just to name a few.
 So if you are looking for your next Caribbean Island destination, look no further than Saint Lucia!

-We went to Saint Lucia to celebrate our honeymoon and stayed at the luxurious Jade Mountain resort, where it set our standards high for both marriage and future vacations.
-Most of the St. Lucia excursions and activities we did were a part of our honeymoon package, but since we love adventures, we adding a few more activities to our trip.
-Simply because there is so many fun activities to do in St. Lucia.
-Here are a few of our favorite activities to use as a guide to St. Lucia.
+Most travelers visiting St. Lucia either stay in an all-inclusive resort to celebrate a honeymoon or are coming ashore from a cruise.
+For us, we visited Saint Lucia to celebrate our honeymoon and stayed at the luxurious Jade Mountain Resort.
+Most of the St. Lucia excursions and activities we did were a part of our honeymoon package, but since we love adventures, we added a few more activities to our trip.
+Simply because there are so many fun activities to do in St. Lucia.
+So whether you are visiting St. Lucia for one day from a Caribbean cruise or staying for 5 nights, here are a few of our favorite activities to help guide you through St. Lucia.

 Guided Boat Snorkeling Trip